 Pay attention to the difference in 2D vs 3D!
 I have gotten them confused multiple times myself, especially when assembling materials for a new atrium.
 Oops!

-You can make or find figures from a variety of sources & media: clay (Sculpey brand often preferred), resin, clothespin or peg dolls… We started our parish atrium with lots of unclaimed nativity pieces in storage that fit the presentations.
+You can make or find figures from a variety of sources & media: clay (Sculpey brand often preferred)*, resin (such as Faith Expressions), or wooden peg dolls… We started our parish atrium with lots of unclaimed nativity decorations in storage that fit the presentations.
 However, many did not last normal wear & tear.

 Now what do you do with them?